How to Refer a Family

 - A classmate

-The legal guardian of the child/children contacts The WARM Place to schedule an intake appointment.
+The legal guardian of the child/children must contact The WARM Place to schedule an intake appointment.

-- Families can call any time during office hours (8 a.m. to 5 p.m.) if they need to talk to someone.
+- Families can call anytime during office hours (Monday thru Friday, 8 a.m. to 5 p.m.) if they need to talk to someone.

 - The family can share their death loss experience.